Over 1,500 Successful Interventions

 For people who live with substance use disorder, crises can become more complicated.
 A person who suffers from addiction may find themselves in crisis situations more often than someone who is not managing addiction.

 Dealing with a crisis in the midst of addiction can be especially challenging.
 Withdrawal symptoms, homelessness, legal issues, financial difficulties, relationship problems, and other issues can make an already challenging crisis even more difficult.

-In the field of addiction care, crisis intervention works to stabilize those who are in active crisis before transitioning them to a longer-term are plan.
+In the field of addiction care, crisis intervention works to stabilize those who are in an active crisis before transitioning them to a longer-term plan.

 Knowing If Your Loved One Is In Crisis

 When someone you love is living with addiction, it can be hard to determine when they’re experiencing a crisis.
 Many people who suffer from addiction find themselves trapped in a cycle of lies, and may make up stories in order to manipulate those around them with the end goal of continuing to use their substance of choice.

 Signs of crisis in a person who is struggling with addiction may include: